Wealthsimple: Chequing

+In May 2026, Wealthsimple launched Monthly Millionaire, a recurring prize promotion for clients.
+Entries are earned by holding a funded Wealthsimple Chequing account and by making net deposits, with additional entries for referrals and doubled entries for clients who receive direct deposit.
+A no-purchase method of entry is also available like most contests in Canada.
+Each edition runs about four to five weeks with weekly draws, and grand prizes have included CA$1,000,000 in cash.

+Credit Card

+In June 2025 Wealthsimple launched a Visa credit card product offering Visa Infinite tier cards.
+Later on Wealthsimple added a Visa Infinite Privilege.

 Trade and Crypto

 Wealthsimple Trade is a self-directed investment platform, allowing users to buy and sell various individual stocks and exchange-traded funds (ETFs) on major Canadian and U.S. exchanges.
 This platform was introduced in March 2019, offering a stock and ETF trading account with zero-commission fees in the U.S. and Canada.
 Wealthsimple Trade was the first commission-free trading platform in Canada.

 Wealthsimple Crypto is the company's platform for buying and selling several cryptocurrencies, including BTC and ETH.
 This service is offered through the same app/web portal as Trade.
 Much like Trade, this service has no fees.
 WealthSimple Crypto now allows users to deposit and withdraw select cryptocurrencies to and from self-custody wallets.

 Tax

 Wealthsimple Tax (formerly SimpleTax) is an all-in-one tax preparation and filing platform.

-In September 2019, Wealthsimple acquired SimpleTax, a Canadian tax software company launched in 2012.
+SimpleTax was founded in 2012 by Allison Suter, Jonathan Suter, and Justin Reynen.
+Wealthsimple acquired the platform in September 2019.
 The acquisition of SimpleTax added online tax-return preparation and filing service to Wealthsimple's suite of financial products.